 As a member of Buckeye Health Plan, you have the right to get information from us.
 If you do not speak English, we have free interpreter services to answer any questions you may have about our health plan.
-To get an interpreter, just call us at 1-866-549-8289 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
+To get an interpreter, just call us at 1-866-549-8289 (TTY: 711).
+Hours are from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 This is a free service.
 We can also give you information in large print, braille, or audio.
 Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) wants to make sure you understand your health plan information.
-We can send future materials to you in Spanish or in alternate formats if you ask for it this way.
+We can send future materials to you in a language other than English or in alternate formats if you ask for it this way.
 This is called a "standing request."
 We will document your choice.
 Please call us if:

-- You want to get your materials in Spanish or in an alternate format; or - You want to change the language (English/Spanish) or format that we send you materials.
+- You want to get your materials in a language other than English or in an alternative format; or - You want to change the language or format that we send you materials.